BraianVillega-Git/BraianVillega-Git/README.md

 <picture> <img align="right" src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/Right_Side.gif?raw=true" width = 250px></picture>

-I discovered my passion for cybersecurity thanks to Watch Dogs, a game that sparked my curiosity to understand how systems, networks, and digital defense work.
-I studied Computer Engineering, where I acquired a solid foundation in programming, networking, logic, and computer architecture.
-I decided to focus my career path on cybersecurity to apply this knowledge in a more practical environment geared toward information protection.
-I am currently preparing for the CompTIA Security+ (SY0-701) certification, strengthening my skills in risk management, network security, access control, cryptography, threats, and vulnerabilities.
-My goal is to become a cybersecurity expert, capable of designing and implementing effective defense strategies, performing technical analyses, and contributing to the creation of more secure digital environments.
+I always liked video games and technology, but games like Watch Dogs, Deus Ex, and even hacker-style CTFs were what really sparked my curiosity to understand what goes on behind a network, a system, or a vulnerability.
+That “how did they do that?” led me to delve deeper and deeper into the world of cybersecurity.

+Studying computer science gave me the foundation: programming, networking, logic, operating systems.
+But it was when I got into pentesting that I really started to enjoy myself.
+Today, I spend much of my free time doing labs, solving machines on TryHackMe (Jr Pentester route), learning basic exploitation, and understanding how attackers think.
+I also follow defensive content as a TryHackMe SOC Analyst, because I like to have a complete view of the game—both attacking and defending.

+Now I'm preparing for the INE eJPT certification and delving deeper into AD, Azure, and server administration, because I know that in any real environment you're going to encounter these services, and I want to be able to navigate them comfortably.

+What I enjoy most about this path is precisely that: I learn, experiment, break things in safe environments, fix them, and keep moving forward.
+My goal is to pursue pentesting professionally, but without losing the defensive perspective that helps me understand how to truly improve security.

 - 🎓 I’m currently learning ...
-  - Splunk.
+  - Metasploit.
-  - SOAR.
+  - Burp Suite.
-  - SysLog.
+  - Hydra.
 - 💻 I practice daily on platforms such as LetsDefend and TryHackMe.
 - 🚀 Outside of technology, 🎮 I enjoy video games, 👀 watching soccer games, 👫 and spending time with my family or friends.